 It also produces patient information based on the guidelines.

 BASHH has been awarded accreditation from NICE for the production of CEG guidelines.
-This was most recently re-issued in May 2016, and is valid for 5 years.
+This was most recently re-issued in 2021, and is valid for 5 years (until January 2026).
 See https://www.nice.org.uk/about/what-we-do/accreditation

 The CEG commissions individuals or special interest groups to write the guidelines according to CEG specifications based on the Appraisal of Guideline Research and Evaluation (AGREE) instrument developed by the Royal College of Physicians (www.agreecollaboration.org).
 All CEG guidelines are reviewed after a maximum of 5 years; each year they are all re-read and an earlier review considered when there have been significant developments.
 Each guideline being developed or revised has an allocated member of CEG to support the process and ensure consistency of methodology, content and style; when the guideline is ready for wider review it is posted on the BASHH website for two months and comments requested.
 The CEG has ultimate editorial responsibility for the guidelines.